 Maritime Training Blog

-Carriage of Cargoes cybersecurity cyberterrorism free-trade agreement IMO International Maritime Organization ISPS Liquified Natural Gas LNG training maritime fuels maritime research maritime risks maritime safety maritime trade maritime training port access port capacity port development presentations safety training ship modeling simulation supply chain risk terrorism training Trans-Pacific Partnership Ultra-Large container ships USCG USMRC
+Carriage of Cargoes cyber assurance cybersecurity cyberterrorism free-trade agreement IMO International Maritime Organization ISPS Liquified Natural Gas LNG training marine research maritime maritime fuels maritime research maritime risks maritime safety maritime trade maritime training port access port capacity port development presentations risk risk assessment safety training ship modeling simulation simulation outcomes simulation training supply chain risk terrorism training Trans-Pacific Partnership Ultra-Large container ships USCG USMRC

 The U.S. Congress may soon vote on a bilateral free-trade agreement between the United States and Japan.
 This is part of the Trans-Pacific Partnership (TPP), a 12-nation partnership to include Japan, and represents the most recent chapter in trade relations between the U.S. and Asia.

 Such trade partnerships facilitate global shipping routes, and with cargo shipped from Asia representing more than 40 percent of global maritime trade, the importance of such a trade agreement is further amplified.
 Yet, even while this trade agreement is developing, regional maritime tensions continue to persist in the South China Sea, through which some of the world’s most critical trade routes pass.

 Despite the territorial disputes over the South China Sea, Asia is still a critical trade region for the United States.
 China and Japan are two of the top five trading partners in the region.
 Of the top 15 countries the U.S. currently exports to, six are Asian.
 Understanding the origins of trade routes provides context for assessing issues of supply chain risk by providing the international relations framework for why shipping routes are established and what countries have interests in protecting them.
 In light of the developing TPP bilateral trade agreement, let’s look at a brief history of the origins of trade relations between the U.S. and Japan.